- 165 Photos

 Verdict

 By taking the design and features of the ICE, and improving upon some aspects, Hyundai has delivered an EV which proves that you don’t need to have flashy elements to stand out.
-The electric Creta has all the good qualities of the Creta, which makes it a good family SUV, and its own quirks sets it apart.
+The electric Creta has all the good qualities of the Creta such as space, comfort and technology that make it a great family SUV.

 Pros & Cons of Hyundai Creta Electric